 Meet Our Staff

-My passion for giving back to my community has led me to my role as Chief Operations Officer at AICAF.
+My passion for giving back to my community has led me to my role as Operations Director at AICAF.
 I have discovered that while my mind processes things in terms of business, I have a nonprofit heart.

 I am an enrolled member of the White Earth Nation in Northwestern Minnesota.